JackPGreen/hazelcast-simulator/README.md

    perftest create --template <templatename> myproject
    ```

-In the future more templates will be added.
+In the future, more templates will be added.

 ## Provisioning the environment

 Simulator makes use of Terraform for provisioning.
 After you have created a benchmark using the
 `benchmark create` command, you want to edit the inventory_plan.yaml.
 This is where you can configure the
-type of instances, the number etc.
+type of instances, the number, etc.

-To apply the configuration on the existing environment, execute the following command:
+To apply the configuration to the existing environment, execute the following command:
     ```
     inventory apply
     ```